Mindwerks/worldengine/README.md

 Worlds are generated using plate simulations, erosion, rain shadows, Holdridge life zones model and plenty of other phenomenons.

-A finished world can be used for simulating the evolution of a civilization (see project [civs](https://github.com/ftomassetti/civs)).
+The created world can be used for simulating the evolution of a civilization (see project [civs](https://github.com/ftomassetti/civs)).

 It is also possible to generate additional maps, for example an ancient looking map: